T-Shirt Dress for the 50’s, 60’s, & 70’s: Under a Vest

 Quote of the day: “Don’t make excuses.
 Make improvements.”
 Tyra Banks

 A vest is really a wonderful transition piece for the colder months.
 It covers the trunk of your body, which amazingly adds quite a bit of warmth.
-The dress styled by itself can be viewed in the last post (here).
+The dress styled by itself was a blog post along with adding a jacket to it.

 When I was planning this post, I really wanted to show some variety for you readers.
 Since our dresses are basically the same colors, I was aiming to incorporate 3 different colors and types of vests.
 I wore a green utility vest, Nancy wore her much loved denim vest, and I wanted mom to try something different.
 Mom’s vest is actually a scarf with the ends tied to make armholes—more details below.

 Jodie’s (50’s) Outfit: For some reason, I decided I needed (and I use that term loosely) an utility vest.
 It’s not like I spent a ton of time looking, but I ended up finding this jacket at H&M in the kid’s department.
 I figured I could rip the sleeves out and make it work for only $18!
 It’s still not my fave, but it’ll do for now!

 Since I added pink to the mix in the last post, I thought I’d try orange with the stripes this time.
 That and a little red—my many beaded red bracelet is a 100 Good Deeds bracelet that I won from Michelle’s Pa(i)ge blog.
 Michelle may be in a much younger age group, but she has a heart of gold and I still get many great fashion ideas from her.

 To me, the t-shirt dress is casual due to the material, so I wore my orange sneakers.
 I’m sure I didn’t have to include bling too–but I added in the brooch anyways.
 I had a hard time figuring out the best place to include it.
 Do you like it at the waist or do you think it’d be better at the chest area?